leto-atreides-2/octip/README.md

 pip install -e octip
 ```

+## Models and Data

+Models and data can be downloaded from [Dropbox](https://www.dropbox.com/sh/v90m2ic6hm129dw/AACm9uNwOolCYXEyiMES7qVda?dl=0).

 ## Usage Example

 In the following example, an OCT volume in XML format is parsed and preprocessed: